Sundarbans National Park

 - Contact Tarun Baidya (62957 71175), Shuvarthi Guha (98367 11148), Gouranga Mondal (80177 38940), or Nitai Mondal (97329 09545, 90910 36626) to hire a boat.

 Budget per person

-A two-night stay is highly recommended, allowing you to enjoy the wildlife, mystical wilderness and culture of the Sunderbans.
+- A two-night stay is highly recommended, allowing you to enjoy the wildlife, mystical wilderness and culture of the Sundarbans.
 It is possible to experience some of the key highlights with a one-night stay too.

 - An independently arranged one-night stay at the Matla Tourism Resort costs ₹5110–₹5680 per person on a twin-sharing basis, excluding transport from Kolkata to Godkhali Ferry Ghat, shopping and other personal expenditures.
 The budget includes all meals, boat hiring charges, and guide and permit fees.